 The parameters i and r are identities of an initiator and a responder.
-The process name Rulen corresponds to some concrete rule n in the algorithm.
-The state of each node is stored in some global variable.
+The process name Rulen corresponds to one concrete Rule n in the protocol.
+The state of each node is stored in some global variables.
 The process will check the global configuration to decide the executability of its own.
-For example, Rule1(1,2) represents an action between node 1 as an initiator and node 2 as a responder according to rule 1.
-The entire system consists of all possible actions between every pair of nodes which can communicate with each other.
+For example, Rule1(1,2) represents an action between node 1 as an initiator and node 2 as a responder according to Rule 1.
+The entire system consists of all possible actions of every pair of nodes which can interact with each other.

 The different communication patterns are determined by different network topologies, such as complete graphs and directed rings.

-By using the weak fairness condition in the Spin model checker, we immediately obtain a condition strictly weaker than the local fairness in the population protocol model.
-The condition is exactly the weak fairness as discussed in Section 2.2.
+After modeling each possible action (between two nodes) as one process, if we use the weak fairness condition in the Spin model checker, we immediately obtain a condition strictly weaker than local fairness in the population protocol model.
+The condition is exactly weak fairness as discussed in Section 2.
 Otherwise we have to use a large LTL formula and auxiliary variables to characterize the strong (global and local) fairness conditions which will increase the complexity of the model (see more discussion in Section 7).
+Weak fairness only assumes that if an action is permanently enabled from some point, then it will be taken infinitely many times.
 Most self-stabilizing population protocols require either global or local fairness.
-However, we have found that some of them also work properly under this weak fairness condition implemented in the Spin model checker.
-In the following sections, protocols will be verified under this weak fairness condition.
+However, we have found that some of them also work properly under this weaker fairness condition implemented in the Spin model checker.
+In the following sections, protocols will be verified under this condition.

-Once a model has been built, we could define a bunch of propositions which refer to different system states.
+Once a model has been built, we could define a bunch of propositions which refer to different protocol configurations.
 Finally, LTL formulas over these propositions can be used to specify some desired behaviors of the protocol.
 The LTL formulas will be translated into never claims in Prolema automatically, and verified by the Spin model checker.

-4 Self-stabilizing Leader Election in Complete Graphs
+4 Self-stabilizing leader election in complete graphs